Places available at Cromwell Nursery - Contact the school office for more information.

 Year 3

 Children use Scratch to sequence sounds as well as finding and correcting bugs in programs.
-Children will also be developing their desktop publishing skills as well as creating their own stop motion animation.
+They begin to explore computer networks and how they work, as well as using iPads to create stop-frame animation.
+In digital writing, children create a haiku poem.

 Year 4